ThePacielloGroup/babel/lang-maintenance.md

 Note: "speaking" includes signing.

+Translations are best-effort.
+If it's too hard to translate, leave it like "[?
+Federal government]" (not marked as <code>lang="en"</code>) until a translator can handle it.

 ## Choices for each test page

 * Language — Something that speakers or linguists identify as a distinct language.
 These instructions call it the "target language."